TVDOfficial/SnapStamp/README.md

 ## 📜 License

-MIT License - Feel free to use, modify, and distribute!
+GNU General Public License v3.0 - Free to use, modify, and distribute.
+See [LICENSE](LICENSE) for details.

 ---